Real Estate Expansion Risks: Why Inflation Demands Strategic Caution

 Q5: What is “hedging interest rate risk”?

-Q6: Which asset types are more resilient?
+Q6: Which asset types are more stable?

 Q7: How much have construction costs risen recently?